 Brighten Institute Australia's Student Support Team

-Student Support and Well being provides information, advice and welfare support for all registered students in relation to disability, mental health, counselling, global opportunities and international student welfare, in addition to managing events and general student enquiries.
+Student Support provides information, advice and welfare support for all registered students in relation to disability, mental health, counselling, global opportunities and international student welfare, in addition to managing events and general student enquiries.

 Covid-19 Safety Plan

-Brighten Institute Australia commits to the continuous student service, which includes the health, safety and wellbeing of our students during the Covid-19 Pandemic.
+Brighten Institute Australia commits to the continuous student service including health, safety and wellbeing advice during the Covid-19 Pandemic.

 World Health Organisation (WHO)